gustavopjc/task-flow-site/README.md

 # ProdTask

-ProdTask is a robust project management and productivity tool that combines the power of Kanban with time tracking.
+ProdTask is a project management and productivity tool that combines the power of Kanban with time tracking.
 This tool was developed using Nest JS and Vue.

 ## Features